tomengsanchez/ecosys-main/DEVELOPMENT_VERSION_TRACKER.md

 Features Implemented:

 OpenOfficeController.php (createreservation() method - GET request part):
-Modified to fetch all 'approved' reservations for the specific room being booked.
+Passed JSON encoded approved reservation times for the specific room to the view.
-Extracted and passed an array of these approved time ranges (start and end datetimes) to the view as a JSON string (approved_reservations_json).
-This data is used by client-side JavaScript.

 Reservation Form View (app/views/openoffice/reservation_form.php):
-Added JavaScript logic to dynamically update the time slot dropdown based on the selected date and pre-existing approved reservations.
+Added JavaScript to dynamically update the time slot dropdown, disabling/marking slots that are already approved or are in the past for the selected date.
-On page load and when the date input changes:
-The script parses the approved_reservations_json data.
-It filters approved reservations relevant to the selected date.
-It iterates through the base 1-hour time slots.
-For each slot, it constructs the full start and end datetime.
-It checks if the slot is in the past or if it conflicts with any approved reservations for that day.
-Conflicting or past time slots are disabled in the dropdown, and their display text is updated (e.g., "9:00 AM - 10:00 AM (Booked)" or "(Past)").
-Available slots remain enabled.
-The script attempts to preserve the user's previous time slot selection if it remains valid after the date change.

 Key Changes & Fixes:
-Significantly improved user experience by preventing users from selecting time slots that are already booked (approved) or are in the past for a given room and date.
-Provided real-time feedback in the UI about slot availability.
+Improved UX by preventing selection of unavailable time slots.

 Version 0.17.0 - Email Notifications for Room Reservations (2025-06-02)
 Date: 2025-06-02